MatthiasQuintern/bUwUma/README.md

 - All commands return a string, which can be empty.
 - If a comment contains a command, the entire comment will replaced with the return value of the command.
-- If there are multiple commands in a command, it will be replaced by all the return values added together.
+- If there are multiple commands in a comment, it will be replaced by all the return values added together.

 ### Variables
 - Variable names must only consist of these characters: `a-zA-Z0-9_`